jbranchmaster/upgraded-engine/recipies/breakfast/01_rava_idly.md

 - Salt

 # Pre Preparation For Busy People
-- The rava can be roasted in advance
+- The rava can be roasted in advance and stored for `20 to 30` days in air tight container

 # Preparation
  - Take little cooking oil into a vessel and heat it